 If you would like to exercise any of these rights, you may do so via our Personal Data Request Form.

-Where the GDPR applies, you also have the right to withdraw any consent you have given to uses of your personal data.
+Where the GDPR or similar legal requirements apply, you also have the right to withdraw any consent you have given to uses of your personal data.
 If you wish to withdraw consent that you have previously provided to us, you may do so via our Feedback Form.
 However, the withdrawal of consent will not affect the lawfulness of processing based on consent before its withdrawal.

 You will be given an opportunity to tell us whether you would like to receive information, special offers, and promotional materials by email from Red Hat or our business partners when you create a redhat.com account, when you register for a service, when you provide us with your personal data, or when we send you a marketing email.
 Where required by applicable law, we will obtain adequate consent to provide you with these marketing materials.
 You also have the ability to opt out of receiving marketing emails from Red Hat at any time without cost by clicking on the relevant link contained in our marketing emails or by contacting us via our Feedback Form.
 You can also exercise your rights and choices by contacting us as described below under “How to Contact Us.”